 There is a complex interrelationship between dignity, autonomy and personal identity.
 The physical environment can influence the person’s sense of self-control even at the end of life.
-These issues were also discussed in the February palliAGED Insight article on Living well until death.
+These issues were also discussed in the February palliAGED Insight article on Living well until death (231kb pdf).
 There is an evidence overview and practice resources in dignity and quality of life.

 Australia is a diverse nation with different religious, spirituality, sexuality, culture, and socio-economic backgrounds and personal experiences.
 Holistic palliative and end-of-life care embraces the physical, emotional, psychosocial, spiritual and cultural dimensions of human life and respects diversity and individual needs.
 Complaints and feedback from all older Australians needs to be facilitated and respected.
 The Specific Needs pages provide information about different groups and this can be used to consider how feedback and complaints can be used to ensure equitable access and outcomes and embrace diverse characteristics and life experiences.